Knowledge graphSettings

 • API Security Patterns - connects rate limiting with broader API protection: auth, abuse control, and policy enforcement.

-• Caching Strategies - helps choose cache/storage approaches for limiter counters while keeping latency overhead low.
+• Caching Strategies - helps choose storage and caching approaches for counters without adding too much latency to the critical path.

 • Notification System - demonstrates how multi-tier limits protect downstream systems from burst traffic.